-The brightness sensor must not get dirty over or covered.
+The brightness sensor, the motion sensor and the air slots on the side must not get dirty or covered.
 As a rule, it is sufficient to wipe the device with a soft, dry cloth twice a year.

 5. Transfer protocol